Saturday, 31 December 2022

 These two were courting

-On the beach the Elephant seals were lolling around like ginormous slugs peeling chunks of fur, belching, groaning and coughing while their young ones flopped around playing or snuggled up to each other; they are thigmotaxic – they love to cuddle!
+On the beach the Elephant Seals were lolling around like ginormous slugs peeling chunks of fur, belching, groaning and coughing while their young flopped around playing or snuggled up to each other; they are thigmotactic – they love to cuddle!
 Such sweet faces.
-Incidentally 54% of Southern Elephant seal mate on South Georgia.
-Antarctic fur seals, particularly the young ones, were fighting for prized tussock grass castles or careered about in mock fights.
-We picked our way carefully through seals and penguins, mostly Kings but a few Gentoo strutted through the crowd.
+Incidentally the majority of Southern Elephant Seals breed on South Georgia and some of the Atlantic Subantarctic islands.
+The sea lions, particularly the young ones, were fighting for prized tussock grass ‘castles’ or careered about in mock fights.
+We picked our way carefully through seals and penguins, mostly Kings but a few Gentoos strutted through the crowd.

 "Out of my way I'm coming through!"

-The elephant seals threw sand over themselves to stay cool
+The Elephant Seals kept throwing sand over themselves to stay cool

 This little guy was trying to chill out - head on rock and feet stretched out on the damp sand,